By using this site, you agree to the Privacy Policy and Terms of Use.

 • Ground cinnamon for garnish

-2. In a separate bowl, whisk together the beaten eggs, sugar, salt, and remaining 2 cups of milk to create a smooth custard base.
+3. Whisk together the beaten eggs, sugar, salt, and remaining 2 cups of milk in a separate bowl to create a smooth custard base.

-3. Slowly add about 1 cup of the hot cooked rice mixture into the egg mixture while whisking continuously.
-This tempering step is crucial to avoid scrambling the eggs.
+4. Temper the eggs: add about 1 cup of the hot rice mixture into the egg mixture while whisking constantly.
+This step raises the egg temperature gradually to prevent curdling.

-4. Pour the tempered custard mixture back into the saucepan with the remaining rice mixture.
-Cook on low heat, stirring constantly, until the pudding thickens to a creamy consistency, about 15 minutes.
+5. Return the tempered custard to the saucepan with the remaining rice.
+Cook on low, stirring constantly, until the pudding thickens to nappe consistency, about 12–15 minutes.
 Do not let it boil.

 Tips and Tricks for Serving and Storing Your Rice Pudding

-Leftovers keep wonderfully in an airtight container for up to 4 days in the refrigerator.
-Reheat gently on the stovetop with a splash of milk, stirring continuously to restore that signature silky texture.
+Store leftovers in an airtight container in the refrigerator for up to four days.
+Reheat gently on the stovetop with a splash of milk and constant stirring to restore creaminess.

 Chef’s Notes

-• For richness, substitute half the whole milk with evaporated milk without compromising creaminess.
+• For richness, replace half of the whole milk with evaporated milk.

-• Keep stirring during the thickening stage to avoid lumps and achieve a smooth custard base.
+• Maintain constant stirring during final thickening to prevent lumps and scorching.

 Serving Suggestions

-• Top with a dusting of freshly grated nutmeg or cinnamon for a fragrant finish.
+• Dust with freshly grated nutmeg or cinnamon for aromatic top notes.

-• Garnish with toasted chopped pecans or walnuts to add a lovely crunch contrast.
+• Garnish with toasted chopped pecans or walnuts for crunch.

-• Serve alongside a cup of hot Southern-style tea or freshly brewed coffee to balance sweetness.
+• Serve alongside a cup of Southern-style tea for a classic pairing.

 Nutrient Per Serving